Ibizugbe/BlogOnRails/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+## To get a local copy run the following steps:

 ### Prerequisites
 - Ruby